tabarra/txAdmin/docs/dev_notes.md

 - [x] add superjump
 - [x] the PR about hiding notifications
     - [x] remove monitor.disableChatWarnings
+- [x] At the schedule restart input prompt, add a note saying what is the current server time
 - [ ] status embed every 30 seconds or reactive to status changes
 - [ ] wav for announcements
 - [ ] create events for dynamic scheduled restarts